 Learning the Basics of Skateboarding

 Let’s look at the first and most basic maneuvers you need to learn and see how long they might take.
-This timeline will the amount of time it might take to do these moves at the very basic level, but you will not be able to do them well without a lot of further practice:
+This timeline will the amount of time it might take to do these moves at the very basic level, but you will not be able to do them well without a lot of further practice.

 1. Balance- 10 Min

 Balance can be learned in steps.
-First, put your skateboard on the grass or carpet, so it will not roll.
+First, put your skateboard on grass or carpet, so it will not roll.
 Stand on it with both feet over the bolts and your weight centered over the board.
 Lean your weight toward the toe and then the heel.
 Do this many times to feel how the board reacts to your weight shifting.

 You should now be able to stand on the skateboard, without it slipping out one way or the other.